lifrordi/game_theory_2024/docs/week1-homework.md

 ## 1) Dev Stack
 - Get familiar with Python and Jupyter notebooks
-- Get familiar with Numpy and Matplotlib
+- Get familiar with Numpy, Scipy and Matplotlib
 - Get familiar with GitHub.
 You are expected to submit homework solutions to your **private** repository

 ## 2) Strategy Profile Evaluation